apache/pulsar/site/docs/1.18/concerns/RetentionExpiry.md

 ## Time to live (TTL)

-By default, Pulsar stores all {% popover unacknowledged %} messages forever.
+By default, Pulsar stores all unacknowledged messages forever.
 This can lead to heavy disk space usage in cases where a lot of messages are going unacknowledged.
 If disk space is a concern, you can set a time to live (TTL) that determines how long unacknowledged messages will

 ### Set the TTL for a namespace